 - Assess the revised manuscripts of all articles and recommend them for publication.
-Please note that the final decision about publication is made by ER’s editorial board.
+Please note that ER’s editorial board makes the final decision about publication.

 Special Issue Proposal

-The prospective guest editor submits a proposal that should detail:
+The prospective guest editor submits a proposal that should detail the following: